Cacho (Bolivian dice game)

-Cacho Alalay is a popular dice game from Latin America.
+Cacho is a popular dice game from Latin America.
 It is similar to Yahtzee/Yatzy.
 The purpose of the game is to roll five dice and score points from their combinations.
 The dice are rolled from a leather cup.

 Many versions of cacho exist.
 The main difference between versions is allowing a third roll of the dice, and instead making the turned dice (see below) optional.
-This article describes the Bolivian "Cacho Alalay", which is the most common version played in tournaments organised in Cochabamba.
+This article describes the Bolivian "cacho alalay", which is the most common version played in tournaments organised in Cochabamba.

 History

-The game is based on Generala, which in turn comes from European dice poker, but it is not known exactly how Cacho Alalay appeared.
-One theory is that the Alalay version comes from Potosí in southern Bolivia, gained popularity in Cochabamba and from there spread to the rest of the country.
+The game is based on Generala, which in turn comes from European dice poker, but it is not known exactly how cacho alalay appeared.
+One theory is that the alalay version comes from Potosí in southern Bolivia, gained popularity in Cochabamba and from there spread to the rest of the country.

 Across all of Latin America, different dice games are called "cacho" and use the same distinctive leather cup.